Welcome to Lesson 3 of Time Management for Transcript Pros! Who knew a simple calendar trick could change your life? Get More Done with Time Blocking.

 Whatever you choose, make sure you can stick to it at least 90% of the time.

-If you have your template done, you just need to look at the week ahead to determine if anything is out of the norm, and plan accordingly.
-For example, if little Tina has a dance recital Thursday night that isn’t a weekly thing, you may need to do some light rearranging.
+If you have your template done, you just need to look at the week ahead to determine if anything is out of the norm and plan accordingly.
+For example, if little Tina has a dance recital Thursday night that isn’t a weekly thing, you may need to do some slight rearranging.

 3. Schedule your most important activities first.